 - I respect others in the industry and don’t see any need to reinvent the wheel.
 If what you have is good, I’ll tell you and save you time and money.

 - My goal is to make my site one-stop shopping and give you the tools you need in one place.
 A job search is time consuming and tiring.
-You don’t need a run-around and sale pressure.
+You don’t need run-around and sales pressure.

-Why increase the stress by searching online for hours and reading dozens of articles to try to ascertain which information seems to be the best?
+Why increase the stress by searching online for hours and reading dozens of articles to ascertain which information seems to be the best?

 I read dozens of articles every week.
-Sometimes an article from 2005 is still applicable.
+Sometimes an article from 2005 applies today.
 Other times, the market and technology changes within months, as do the economic conditions and job market.
 The material on this site is reviewed regularly.
 While we don’t all agree on every aspect, that’s true of any industry, and I’ll do what makes sense for you and what works in your industry.
 I do resumes for mechanics, upper level management, C-level, and everything in between.

-The questionnaire on this site consolidates and organizes your information.
+The questionnaire on this site, or an emailed questionnaire, consolidates and organizes your information.
 No point in paying for my time while you dig through a box for the name of a company you worked for years ago.
 Then, I do an in-depth phone consultation to really understand what you need and how to help you obtain an offer for the perfect position.
-If you prefer or need special accommodation, send your resume to me, and I’ll complete the information through a phone interview.
+If you prefer or need special accommodation, send your resume with a note or contact me, and I’ll complete the information through a phone interview.

 Resume mistakes carry more weight than ever in a highly competitive job market.
 Today, your resume is considered your first interview!
-Your success depends on more than your great style and top notch job skills.
+Success depends on more than your great style and top notch job skills.
 No one sees your great presentation skills or sparkling personality if you don’t get an interview.
 Current style, appropriate length, correct spelling, and proper grammar are vital.
 How it is worded is vital.
 Let me write it right!